 We also suggest you bring a hiking pole if possible, although we do have some we can lend you.

 Is the accommodation comfortable ?
 Very.
 Accommodations are in a typical traditional Spanish village house or village hotel, and although the houses are typical Spanish village houses, they have been modernized and are well equipped.
 They are equipped with full kitchens, heaters, fans and hairdryers.
 You will be sharing a house but will have your own private bedroom and bathroom (unless noted otherwise).
 Click to see accommodation photos here.

 Will I be sharing?
 Yes.
 As noted above, you will be sharing a private house in the village but will have your own bedroom and bathroom (unless noted otherwise).
 Please note that we offer private houses to people traveling together (based on availability at time of booking).
 Click to see accommodation photos here.

 What is the electrical voltage for my appliances, such as my camera?
 Electricity in Spain is 230 Volts, alternating at 50 cycles per second.
 If you travel to Spain with a device that does not accept 230 Volts at 50 Hertz, you will need a voltage converter.
 See here for information.

-Is there access to the Internet?
+Is there access to the Internet and ATM's?
+Yes.
 Free WiFi is available at bars and restaurants in the plaza and there are nearby ATM's.

 Do I have to be fit?
 You will need to be reasonably fit, but we want our guests to enjoy rather than endure their vacation so that you do not need to be super-fit.
 Our hikes are graded mostly 'moderate' so you don't have to be super fit but there are some more strenuous hikes but the views are worth it!